SergejBre/SynchroTime/README.md

 * The suggested connection to the DS3231 module is according to the Circuit below.
 ![CIRCUIT](images/Steckplatine_DS3231.png)

+(*)⚠️ Note that the accuracy depends on the accuracy of the underlying operating system; not all systems provide 1-millisecond accuracy!

 ## Description of the request protocol
 The computer is a client.
 The client is always the first to send a request.
 Upon receipt of each request, the microprocessor must send back the appropriate response.